dingyanmezi/weather-app-intern/README.md

 ## Introduction

-I completeed this task in approxiamtely 4h30min.
-For the front-end part I used VanillaJS instead of any framework just to solidify my front-end basic knowledge.
+I completed this task in approximately 4h30min.
+For the front-end part I used VanillaJS instead of any framework just to solidify my basic front-end knowledge.
 For the back-end part I used Express.
 Feel free to contact me for any question at your convenience!

 ## Install
 1. Run ```git clone https://github.com/dingyanmezi/weather-app-intern.git```